Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 After much research it became abundantly clear: I was exposed to this type of plastic far more in my daily life than just the mattress I slept on.
 Of course this made me feel much better so I told myself I would be on the lookout for any powder in the mattress once I ordered it.
 Would the powder explode out in a terrifying cloud?
 Would there be a residue over the entire mattress?
 Or would it basically be non-existent?

-Inspecting My Mattress for the Presence of the Powder
+Inspecting My Mattress for the Powder

 After I received my mattress and opened it, I noticed there was no frightening cloud of white powder.
 There wasn’t even a slight residue.
 I literally could not find white powder anywhere inside the packaging.
 The small amount of powder people online are discussing as being present in this product is fully containing inside the mattress.
 It serves its purpose inside the mattress and there is no reason for it to be outside the mattress.